codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do locomotives know where they're going?
-Lots of training
+What did the green grape say to the purple grape?
+BREATH!!

 ## Daily Trivia

-What major programming language does Unreal Engine 4 use?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. C#
+ 1. FM-7
- 2. C++
+ 2. PC-9801
- 3. Assembly
+ 3. Xmillennium
- 4. ECMAScript
+ 4. MSX

 <details>
   <summary>Answer</summary>
-  C++
+  FM-7
 </details>